petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/connecting-to-ldap.md

    ![Enter the user fields information.](./connecting-to-ldap/images/02.png)

-1. In the LDAP groups section, enter `Almighty Glasses` into the _Description_ field.
-Click _Test LDAP Groups_ to verify that the `almightyglasses` user group is visible.
+1. In the LDAP groups section, enter `Fabulous Frames` into the _Description_ field.
+Click _Test LDAP Groups_ to verify that the `fabulousframes` user group is visible.

 1. Click _Save_.

-Clarity Vision Solutions' Liferay instance is now connected to Almighty Glasses' LDAP directory.
+Clarity Vision Solutions' Liferay instance is now connected to Fabulous Frames's LDAP directory.

 Next: [Importing and Exporting users](./importing-and-exporting-users.md).